 There’s something really good about the caramelizing effect that grilling has on veggies, and delicious grilled broccolini is no exception.

 Not that there’s anything wrong with steamed veggies, especially when topped with a little butter.
 I really enjoy steamed carrots, for example.
 But there’s something incredibly good about the caramelizing effect that grilling has.
-And these grilled broccolini are indeed excellent.
+And grilled broccolini is indeed excellent.

-Leftovers keep in the fridge for 2-3 days.
-I actually like to eat them cold, as one would eat antipasto.
+You can keep leftover grilled broccolini in the fridge, in an airtight container, for 3-4 days.
+Reheat the leftovers in the microwave on 50% power.
+I actually like to eat them cold, as one would eat antipasto!

 - 1 large bunch broccolini, stalks trimmed (1 lb after trimming)